Agenda

 Turn a Block of Locust Street Into a Downtown Promenade

-Create a car-free downtown block for walking, biking, outdoor dining, and public life.
+Create a downtown shared street or promenade for walking, biking, outdoor dining, play, and public life.

 Cost